-In the current year, the Company has applied a number of revised IFRS standards and interpretations arising from the Annual Improvements to IFRSs 2010-2012 and 2011-2013 cycles, which were adopted as of 1 January 2014.
+In the current year, the Company has applied a number of revised IFRS standards and interpretations including those arising from the Annual Improvements to IFRSs 2012-2014 cycle, which were adopted as of 1 January 2015.
 There was no material change to previously reported financial position or financial performance.